ilap/pinenacl-dart/benchmark/README.md

 > Note: Keep in mind that there are `32` and `64` bit architectures, and it seems that the `armv7` compiled `dart-sdk` does not run under `QEMU` emulation.

+**All benchmarks used a 1MB large message for hashing, en/decrypt and sign/verify.**

 ## JiT (Dart VM) Benhcmark

 Just simply run the benchmarks in Dart VM.